lachkar-moe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -tail = display last 10 lines of a file
 -head = display first 10 lines of a file
 -head -3 | tail -1 = display 3rd line
+- ls -la > file = writes the result of a command into a file